Why We No Longer Carry Sophie the Giraffe

 UPDATE (August 2015):

 The above article was written in 2012.
 We never were able to receive a response from the manufacturer about whether or not the bar codes on the boxes we had in stock represented inventory from the new or old formulation.
 Customers often ask us, "Don't you think by now that all of their products are made in the new formulation?"
 I think that it would be logical to assume that, but we have no way to really know, as we have no idea how much of the old inventory the company would have had to sell through in the U.S. before changing over to the new formula.
-Given this, we have decided not to continue selling products made by Vulli.
+We stand behind all the products we sell & our criteria is reliant on complete & up-to-date test results on products.
+Without these tests, we can't give a product our approval.
+Given this, we cannot continue selling products made by Vulli.